ramanshahdatascience/contector/README.md

 1. Use the `average_recency` sheet to monitor how you're keeping up your relationship management in general.
-I find, between people who fall all the way to near-zero recency and others whom I contact more regularly and spontaneously, that my average recency hovers in the 57-61% range.
+I find, between people who fall all the way to near-zero recency and others whom I contact more regularly and spontaneously, that my average recency hovers in the 57-68% range.
 You'll find in practice that this score fluctuates as you get busier and less busy with billable work, life events, etc.
-1. Promote and demote people as they become relevant, disappear from your life, etc., by adding rows or adjusting their tier labels.
+1. Add, remove, promote, and demote people from your power circles as they become relevant, disengage from you, etc., by adding rows or adjusting their tier labels.